thealmarques/golang-football-simulator/README.md

 <img src="simulator.png" width="30%" height="30%">

 As we can see, upon a match request I create weighted probabilities using the overall team power of each team.
-Before I start the 90 minute game I generate the number of events during the match (in this case it will be the minutes) by using a custom rule (if power difference between teams is greater than X then Y, for example).
+Before I start the 90 minutes game I generate the number of events during the match (in this case it will be the minutes) by using a custom rule (if power difference between teams is greater than X then Y, for example).
 During the match simulation if the current minute equals to an event I'll generate a random number between 0 and 1 to represent the team probability of that event belongs to them.
-This is done using an distributed probability method named Alias Method ([My other project](https://github.com/thealmarques/golang-alias-method-weighted-distribution)).
-In this simulation there is room to add more custom rules totally depending to you.
+This is done using a distributed probability method named Alias Method ([My other project](https://github.com/thealmarques/golang-alias-method-weighted-distribution)).
+In this simulation, there is room to add more custom rules totally depending on you.
-All of the generated events are saved in a postgres database and sent to the user using a socket io connection (this last one is currently in beta phase).
+All of the generated events are saved in a Postgres database and sent to the user using a socket io connection (this last one is currently in beta phase).

 ## How to Run